Risk Management

 Risks arising from shortfalls and outflow and securing management and operational human resources

 Secure diverse human resources.
-Continuously develop abilities including by cooperation between ITOCHU and group companies.
+Continuously develop abilities including by cooperation between ITOCHU and Group companies.
 Place the right people in the right place by developing a rewarding working environment.

 Risks Associated with the Appropriateness of Financial Reporting